kocasp/railsfox/README.md

 and many more...
 Need to investigate this

-Maybe running every crawl in different Capybara session will help ...
+Maybe running every crawl in different Capybara session/browser will help ...
+!!!!Different ports seem to work!!!

 # Docs
 ## Models